Termites with Wings

 - Remove old tree stumps and decaying matter from your property.

-- If any wood such as fence posts, deck poles or stairs contacts the soil, it should be commercially pressured treated and should not also touch the home.
+- If any wood such as fence posts, deck poles or stairs contacts the soil, it should be commercially pressured treated and also should not touch the home.
 These items should also treated with a termiticide barrier.